Evaluation of SB 1041 Reforms to California’s CalWORKs Program (2014-2017)

 The California Budget Act of 2012 — “Senate Bill (SB) 1041” — included significant reforms to California’s Temporary Assistance for Needy Families (TANF) program known as CalWORKs (California Work Opportunity and Responsibility to Kids).

-The reforms, effective as of January 2013, included changes to the recipient time clock, work requirements, and earned income disregard, among other changes, with the goal of engaging recipients in more intensive work activities as early as possible, while also providing more flexibility in work activity options and increased financial incentives as recipients move toward self sufficiency.
+The reforms, effective as of January 2013, included changes to the participant time clock, work requirements, and earned income disregard, among other changes, with the goal of engaging participants in more intensive work activities as early as possible, while also providing more flexibility in work activity options and increased financial incentives as participants move toward self sufficiency.

 To fully understand if SB 1041 is achieving its objectives and if there are any unintended consequences, the California legislature required an independent evaluation.
 Following a competitive bidding process, the California Department of Social Services (CDSS) awarded the evaluation contract to the RAND Corporation, in partnership with the American Institutes for Research (AIR).
 Stanfield Systems also is supporting the project.